Man fatally shot by police in Fullerton after allegedly charging at officers with knife

 FULLERTON, Calif.
-(KABC) -- A suspect was fatally shot by police in Fullerton after he allegedly charged at officers with a knife Sunday evening.
+(KABC) -- A man was fatally shot by police in Fullerton after he allegedly charged at officers with a knife Sunday evening.

-Fullerton police said officers were in the area of Lillie and Commonwealth avenues at about 9:27 p.m. and saw an altercation happening inside a Chevy Silverado.
+Officers were in the area of Lillie and Commonwealth avenues at about 9:27 p.m. to respond to an unrelated call and saw an altercation happening between two men inside a Chevy Silverado, according to Fullerton police Lt.
+Jon Radus.

-It appeared the two men inside the vehicle - one with a broomstick and the other armed with a knife - were arguing and fighting over the vehicle.
+It appeared the two men - one with a broomstick and the other armed with a knife - were arguing over the vehicle.

-While the man with the broomstick was detained, police said the man armed with the knife exited the Chevy and charged at officers.
+While the man with the broomstick was detained, Radus said the man armed with the knife exited the Chevy and charged at officers.

-Police fired a bean bag round at the suspect, but it did not stop him and he continued to charge at officers, according to police.
+Police fired a less-than-lethal bean bag round at the suspect, but it did not stop him and he continued to charge at officers, Radus said.
 The incident led to an officer-involved shooting.

-Fullerton police treated the suspect and he was transported to a hospital, where he was pronounced dead.
+Fullerton police began life-saving efforts to treat the man and he was transported to a trauma center, where he was pronounced dead.

 Man fatally shot by police in Fullerton after allegedly charging at officers with knife